-Aker BP holds 50.0 percent in Munin.
-The remaining shares are held by Equinor 50.0 percent.
+Aker BP holds a 50 percent interest in Munin.
+The remaining interests are held by Equinor Energy AS.

-3.2.15 Solveig Phase 2 (PL359)
+3.2.13 Solveig Phase 2 (PL359)

 The discovery and appraisal history of Solveig is described in Chapter 3.1.9.

 The Phase 2 development will focus on the Synrift reservoir with additional wells in Segment B, plus the inclusion of Segment A and Segment D into the development.
 Phase 2 will also target the Outer Wedge reservoir interval in Segment D. The reservoirs are described in Chapter 3.1.9.